 As a surgical graft, VENDAJE™️ OPTIC is integrated into the corneal stroma as non-fibrotic re-epithelization occurs, which reduces the risk for future complications that are associated with scarring.
 The amniotic discs can be sutured or secured with cyanoacrylate glue7, and they are available in a number of sizes to accommodate a variety of conditions.

 The impressive success of amniotic membranes in treating notoriously challenging cases underscores the therapeutic benefit they deliver.
 A recent clinical report found that the implantation of a human amniotic membrane patch successfully improved visual acuity recovery in patients with serous macular detachment associated with optic nerve head pit8.
 Similarly, early use of amniotic membrane treatment in acute Stevens-Johnson syndrome/toxic epidermal necrolysis was found to mitigate severe vision loss several months after patient discharge9.
 Recurrent corneal erosion is also significantly improved after amniotic allograft treatment10.

-VENDAJE™️ OPTIC is indicated for corneal and conjunctival surface reconstruction and can be used in conjunction with other surgeries.
+VENDAJE™️ OPTIC has been shown effective for corneal and conjunctival surface reconstruction and can be used in conjunction with other surgeries.
 Amniotic membrane allografts have been shown to speed healing and suppress excessive immune responses, making them a valuable treatment option for a range of conditions, including degenerative diseases (including neurotrophic keratitis11), traumatic injuries, and autoimmune disorders.

 For more information about any of our products, please fill out the form and someone will contact you within 1 business day.